tharel1/polymorphic-unity/README.md

    public List<Foo> manyFoos = new List<Foo>();
 }
 ```
-:warning: Carreful !
+:warning: Warning !
 The ```[SerializeReference]``` attribute in List brings an unwanted behavior.
 The reference of the nearest top object will be used when adding new element to a list.

 Before playing with his fields, be sure to click on the dropdown child selector to create a new instance of this object.